-Between 1835 and 1839 a document called the Declaration of Independence was signed by Māori chiefs, mainly in Northland.
-It was drawn up by official British Resident James Busby, after rumours emerged that Frenchman Charles de Thierry was coming to New Zealand to set himself up as a sovereign leader.
-This concerned both Busby and the chiefs.
+Between 1835 and 1839 a document called the Declaration of Independence was signed by 52 Māori chiefs, most of them living in Northland.
+It was drawn up by official British Resident James Busby after rumours that Frenchman Charles de Thierry was coming to New Zealand to set himself up as a sovereign leader caused concern for both Busby and the chiefs.

 Te whakamahi i tēnei tūemi